 - • 4.2 trash bags of waste when landfilled instead of recycled

 - • 3.8 incandescent lamps that haven’t been switched to LEDs

 Every dollar and every action counts in reducing a carbon footprint and creating a better planet.
 We’re proud to achieve carbon neutrality…and look forward to the day when all companies—and individuals—will reach this vital goal.

 Want to help?
-This December, Under the Canopy will be backing Carbonfund.org’s Envira Amazonia Project.
+Under the Canopy will be backing Carbonfund.org’s Envira Amazonia Project.
 This tropical forest conservation project near the city of Feijó in Brazil aims to mitigate more than 12.5 million tons of carbon dioxide equivalent emissions—protecting 500,000 acres of rainforest, preserving native biodiversity, creating local health clinics, and more.
 As we kick off our Month of Giving, we’re inviting you to contribute to this nonprofit in the form of a $1 or more donation when you make a purchase.
 Thank you for your consideration and for any contribution you can make to reduce carbon emissions…and help our planet and its people get even closer to a cleaner and healthier 2021.